 For my non-fiction book Kokoda Trek, I trekked a ridiculously steep and muddy jungle track through Papua New Guinea.
 It was around 100 kms long and the scene of a months-long battle between heavily out-numbered Australian troops trying to hold off the Japanese advance in 1942.
 My grandad had been over there during WWII as a translator.
 His job was to capture and translate Japanese documents.
 I’ve included some of the documents and translations in the book, as well as photos of the track.
 We did the trek over ten days, including one rest day and two short days.
 Three of our group had to be evacuated by helicopter, including our trek leader who contracted typhoid despite being vaccinated…

 7. What’s the most personal story/scene you’ve written and why?

 Kokoda Trek was told from my point of view, so I guess you could say it’s the most personal, but I put more emotion into If I Wake.
 Being a story about bullying and depression, I drew on my own experiences, scattering tiny pieces of myself throughout the scenes without it actually being me.
-Because of that, the story has resinated with many readers who were also bullied at school.
+Because of that, the story has resonated with many readers who were also bullied at school.

 8. Who are your literary influences?
 In what way?

 As a teen, I grew up reading books by Tamora Piece (Tortall series) and John Marsden (Tomorrow When the War Began series).
-I was surrounded by books such as Little House on the Prairie, The Hobbit, and Anne of Green Gable (although my favourite book by that author is The Blue Castle).
+I was surrounded by books such as Little House on the Prairie, The Hobbit, and Anne of Green Gables (although my favourite book by that author is The Blue Castle).
 My writing has been shaped by all the stories I have consumed throughout my life.